In defence of foxes

 The thrill of the chase

-The elective blindness shared by Cook and his cohorts would not be possible if hunters didn’t find hunting foxes with dogs so, well, fun.
+This elective blindness would not be possible if hunters didn’t find hunting foxes with dogs so, well, fun.
 Both the late philosopher Roger Scruton and anthropologist Garry Marvin waxed lyrical about fox hunting.
 “As the hounds close in on the fox with the riders behind them, an emotional connection with the countryside has been fully realised,” gushed Marvin, “This is marked by total involvement, a total immersion, in the event by all the participants.
 So intense is this moment … that there is no space for reflection or doubt - instincts and passion flow together.
 It is a moment beyond meaning.”
 [15]

 In a similar vein, Scruton observed: “The blood of another species flows through your veins, stirring the old deposits of collective life, releasing pockets of energy that a million generations laboriously harvested from the crop of human suffering …” [16]

-Sounds splendid.
-Indeed, most of us would want to partake were it not for the intended outcome.
-But, in Scruton’s and Marvin’s mullings, the sentient animal at the heart of this florid lyricism is all but forgotten, of no more import than the ball in a football match (a ‘sport’ Scruton compares hunting to).
-The arrogance will shake future generations, versed as they will be in animal sentience.
+Sounds splendid - were it not for the intended outcome.
+In Scruton’s and Marvin’s mullings, the intelligent being at the heart of this lyricism is all but forgotten, of no more import than the ball in a football match (a ‘sport’ Scruton compares hunting to).
+The arrogance will shake future generations versed in animal sentience.
 In response, it’s worth reflecting how the fox might have described the same event: her desperate attempts to draw the hounds from her cubs, the rising panic as the braying draws closer, the pain as her underbelly is ripped open.
 A moment beyond meaning, as Marvin might say.
-The fox would agree.

 Muscular and informative, Sawyer’s Guide draws from historical references to remind readers of the casual savagery that underpins hunting.
 Here is one quote from Lord Willoughby de Broke, 1921: “One really well beaten cub is worth more than any amount of fresh ones chopped before the Hounds have had to work for them.”
 [17]